-Working with FFI’s Vietnam Programme, our strategy is to introduce regular monitoring, patrolling and reinforcement planting to Tung Vai Watershed Protection Area, where the world’s largest population of the Critically Endangered Magnolia grandis is found.
+Working with FFI’s Vietnam Programme, our strategy is to introduce regular monitoring, patrolling and reinforcement planting to Tung Vai Watershed Protection Area, where the world’s largest population of the Magnolia grandis is found.
 The site is also home to the Critically Endangered Tonkin snub-nosed monkey, providing a unique opportunity to protect and restore a habitat of vital importance for threatened plants and primates.
-Unfortunately logging and cardamom farming are significant issues at this site.
+Unfortunately, logging and cardamom farming are significant issues at this site.
 We are taking the following key approaches:

 - Provide support to community conservation teams to monitor and patrol critical habitat areas that include Magnolia grandis trees

 - Identify areas of critical habitat and develop agreements with cardamom farmers to protect magnolia seedlings within these areas

 We have achieved major milestones towards the reinforcement and long-term protection of threatened magnolias in northern Vietnam.
-Local cardamom farmers now willingly maintaining Magnolia grandis seedlings, indicating a shift in attitudes and behaviour towards this species.
-The establishment of patrol teams, including a Community Conservation Team, and regular monitoring and patrolling specifically focused on the magnolia trees, ensures that the remaining Magnolia grandis population is protected from logging.
+Local cardamom farmers now willingly maintaining Magnolia grandis seedlings on their land, indicating a shift in attitudes and behaviour towards the species.
+A Community Conservation Team regularly monitors and patrols key sites for magnolias, ensuring that the remaining Magnolia grandis population is protected from logging.
 These patrols are highly effective, with zero logging of the species occurring at Tung Vai since 2017.
-Natural regeneration is now occurring where previously there was none, indicating that our work to enable the species to recover is progressing successfully.
+Natural regeneration is now occurring where previously there was none, indicating that our work to support the species to recover is progressing successfully.